 Tip: There is an intercom in every stateroom so you can hear early morning wake up calls and announcements of when and where to meet for excursions.
 If you plan on sleeping in, be sure to turn off the intercom!

-Kinderdijk is a UNESCO World Heritage site with 19 enormous windmills.
+Today’s shore excursion takes us to Kinderdijk which is a UNESCO World Heritage site with 19 enormous windmills.
+This is an included tour so it costs no extra money!
 It is such a spectacular sight to behold and straight out of a fairytale.
 Our local guide took us into a working windmill where families still live today.

 This post contains affiliate links which means if you purchase something, I will make a small commission.